informalsystems/interchain/security/rate-limiter.md

 ### Sub-protocols

-`SendPacket` should be called after `sendFungibleTokens` of the fungible token transfer bridge module (ICS20) and before the send packet defined in ICS4.
+The `SendPacket` function should be called after `sendFungibleTokens` of the fungible token transfer bridge module (ICS20) and before the send packet defined in ICS4.
+This method calls into `checkAndUpdateRateLimits` to potentially throttle the sending of this packet if the quota has been exceeded.

 ```typescript
 function SendPacket(packet: Packet): error {